msa-ez/msa-ez.github.io/content/development/pub-sub.md

 mvn spring-boot:run
 ```

-- Make a request to the running order service to place an order.
+- Add a new terminal and make a request to the running order service to place an order.
 ```
 http localhost:8081/orders productId=1 productName=TV qty=3
 ```
-- Add a new terminal in GitPod.

-- Enter the Kafka utility with Docker to get a shell in the Kafka location:
+- AAdd a new terminal and enter the Kafka utility with Docker to get a shell in the Kafka location:

 ```
 cd kafka